Fears for Musk's future sink Tesla shares

 “In order for Tesla to raise money I think investors will want Musk to stay involved but have more controls in place.”

-Shares were last down 12.4 pct at $268 in trading before the bell in New York, which would wipe about $7 billion off Tesla’s market value.
+Shares were last down 12.4 pct at $269.12 in early trading, which would wipe about $7 billion off Tesla’s market value.

 Gene Munster, managing partner at venture capital firm Loup Ventures, said the lawsuit adds further distraction at a critical 6-month juncture in the company’s viability.